QuestioWo/Sigma17/README.md

 * √ - Implement parser - remove need for whitespace with commands reccognition
 * √ - Display errors in `CodeMirror` chunk for syntax errors
 * √ - Have parser translate to machine code
+* Allow multiple data statements to be strung together, e.g `data $30,$40`
+* Stricter requirements for labels to be accepted.
+* Binary accepted as integers.
+* Abstract RegEx for checking statements.

 3. Finish code runner
 * √ - Add window for displaying register output, memory values and I/O of program after running